idno/known/docs/developers/plugins/api.md

 ## Working examples

-Here are a few examples, using CURL, for calling common API endpoints available on most Known installations (assuming the appropriate plugins are activated).
+Here are a few examples, using cURL, for calling common API endpoints available on most Known installations (assuming the appropriate plugins are activated).

 ### Making a Status post